JackSzwergold/Cheat-Sheets/content/Git - Install Git via PPA on Ubuntu.md

 Or if you have not instaleld it yet, just install it via a standard `aptitude install` command and you should be good to go:

     sudo aptitude install git

-***

-*Git - Install GIT via PPA on Ubuntu (c) by Jack Szwergold; written on September 15, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*